apgreimann/haiku-computer-list/README.md

 # Haiku Computer List

 Welcome.
 This is a maintained list of computers compatible with the Haiku operating system, submitted by the Haiku community.

-This Github page provides a place outside the [Computers compatible with Haiku](https://discuss.haiku-os.org/t/computers-compatible-with-haiku-v2/7640) thread on the Haiku Forum, and [the Haiku Computer List](https://sites.google.com/view/hardware-list-for-haiku/).
-For the most up to date list, check the [hardware spreadsheet](https://docs.google.com/spreadsheets/d/1Qi_pCkExW7zWGSXKbemkgwZUFsy4GX5igc0zsBdIap8).
-For older entries from the previous form version, the old version has been [archived here](https://docs.google.com/spreadsheets/d/1Y69OVF8DHFpma_-DiOH73BPrf-_MVH_DZxJ0pg96z0I/edit?usp=sharing).
+This GitHub page provides a place outside the [Computers compatible with Haiku](https://discuss.haiku-os.org/t/computers-compatible-with-haiku-v2/7640) thread on the Haiku Forum, and [the Haiku Computer List](https://sites.google.com/view/hardware-list-for-haiku/) webpage.

 To add hardware for submission, please do *not* create a pull request.
 Instead, please use the [hardware submission form](https://docs.google.com/forms/d/e/1FAIpQLSceXPfiAXE4tSEDRaJo0CkTrFi3Sva6g3ZtoZUBC6oogA7PYw/viewform?usp=sf_link) or write your info manually per the template in the [computer list thread](https://discuss.haiku-os.org/t/computers-compatible-with-haiku-v2/7640) on the Haiku forum.

+"Haiku" is a trademark of Haiku, Inc. which manages the free and open source Haiku operating system project: the modern-day successor to the BeOS.
+"Haiku" is used throughout the "Haiku Computer List" to refer to the name of the operating system, and this HCL is an unofficial community effort to help contribute and maintain a hardware list for Haiku.
+All hardware submissions are freely accessible under the MIT License.

 ## Hardware types